Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 A sports profile/sports mode is configured in MOVESCOUNT but as running power is native to Suunto it is possible to display MANY running power averages simultaneously – here is one screen with 7 running power metrics.
 Just perhaps more than you might ever need.
 Perhaps.
 Maybe.
 OK, DEFINITELY MORE.

 For the V800 you pair as a power meter but you ‘just pair’ STRYD to either Polar Vantage model.
 You then configure your running profile/data screen via FLOW on the app or online and then run.
-The Vantage V ADDITIONALLY has its own version of running power with readings taken partly from wrist movements and GPS – as of 7 Jan2019, I’d use STRYD in preference to Polar’s native power.
-Whichever you use, your watch will use the same data fields.
+The Vantage V ADDITIONALLY has its own version of running power with readings taken partly from wrist movements and GPS – Use STRYD in preference to Polar’s native power.
+Whichever you choose, your watch will use the same data fields.

 Flow App Configuration